Muhannad159/Learniom/README.md

 ![Use case diagram copy (1)](https://user-images.githubusercontent.com/117366528/210100749-cdbd7117-2cde-4955-8fe7-237ae69362d5.png)

 ## Technology
-we implement this project using **c++** programming language and **QT framework** to design responisve UI <br/>
+We implemented this project using **c++** programming language and **QT framework** to design responisve UI. <br/>
-the reason we choose this language is its speed compilation process comparing to other programming languages like python or java, as we need out porject to efficient when dealing with big data.<br/>
+And we chose this language because of its speed compilation process comparing to other programming languages like python or java, as we needed our porject to deal with the big data in an efficient way.
-imagin the Admin want to search through all students data which store data of every single student in the whole university, the process need to be fast.

 ## Work Flow
-Admin need to login firs, then the dashboard appears displaying following info:
+Admin need to login first, then the dashboard appears displaying the following:
 - Admin info
-- manage students option
+- Manage students option
-- manage proffesors option
+- Manage proffesors option
-- manage courses option
+- Manage courses option
-- manage admins option<br/>
+- Manage admins option<br/>

 ### login screen
 ![login screen](https://user-images.githubusercontent.com/117366528/210101028-64d21c11-8272-476b-9363-a01dd24760b0.png)